Design Like A J.E.D.I: Louisiana State Police Designing for Diversity

 Over the past decade, I have visited more than 60 forensic laboratories and medical examiner facilities across this great country and internationally.
 Each of my visits has been an opportunity to view these spaces with empathy and through a designer’s lens.
 I have considered how we, as designers, can support a forensic industry that serves the public good while it faces unique challenges, including outdated infrastructure, a dearth of specialized lab and support spaces, poor or outdated facility functionality, and an increasing need to support the well-being of building occupants.

-Inclusion in Forensic Science
+Inclusion in forensic science

 Historically, modern laboratories were designed based on standards from the 1960s, including fixed and uncontrollable interior temperature and humidity levels, antiquated metrics for countertop and casework heights, and equipment positions tailored to the male body measurements.
 These outdated norms are becoming increasingly insufficient as the forensic science professions evolve.
 Today, women make up over 65 percent of professionals in fields such as forensic science and Medicolegal death investigation, taking on roles once dominated by men.
 As time moves on, it is crucial to recognize and address these changes, ensuring that our lab environments meet the needs of a diverse workforce.